Don't pay attention to Andy Rooney's advice about reading the Koran.

 All this, incidentally, was music to Islamist ears.
 Hossam Gabri of the Islamic Society of Boston, a group tied to a terrorism funder, considers non-Muslims trying to understand the Koran "a very good development."

 But reading the Koran is precisely the wrong way to go about understanding "what's happening in our world."
 That's because the Koran is:

 Profound.
 One cannot pick it up and understand its meaning when nearly every sentence is the subject of annotations, commentaries, glosses, and superglosses.
 Such a document requires intensive study of its context, development, and rival interpretations.
 The U.S. Constitution offers a good analogy: its Second Amendment consists of a just 27 words ("A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed") but it is the subject of numerous book-length studies.
-No one coming fresh to this sentence has any idea of its implications.
+No one coming fresh to this sentence, especially in translation, has any idea of its implications.

 Complex and contradictory.
 Contradictions in the text have been studied and reconciled over the centuries through extensive scholarly study.
 Some verses have been abrogated and replaced by others with contrary meanings.
 For example, verse 9:5 commands Muslims not to slay pagans until the sacred months have passed and verse 9:36 tells Muslims to fight pagans during those same months.
 The casual reader has no idea which of these is operational.
 (In fact, the latter is.)